 Levothyroxine should not be used for the treatment of obesity or for the purpose of losing weight.
 This medicine is not effective for weight reduction.
 If taken in large amounts, levothyroxine may cause serious unwanted effects.

 Hypothyroidism can sometimes cause infertility in men and women.
 Levothyroxine should not be used for the treatment of infertility unless it is caused by hypothyroidism.

 For patients with diabetes: It is very important that you keep track of your blood or urine sugar levels as instructed by your doctor.
 Check with your doctor right away if you notice any changes in your sugar levels.

 If you think you have become pregnant while using this medicine, tell your doctor right away.
 You may need a larger dose of levothyroxine while you are pregnant.

-Women who use this medicine for a long time may have some bone loss, which could lead to osteoporosis.
+Women who are post-menopausal or who use this medicine for a long time may have some bone loss, which could lead to osteoporosis.
 Talk with your doctor if you have questions or concerns about this.

 Do not suddenly stop taking this medicine without first checking with your doctor.
 Your doctor may want you or your child to gradually reduce the amount you are using before stopping completely.